fluca1978/fluca1978.github.io/_posts/2018-10-31-Hacktoberfest.md

 This [pull request](https://github.com/theory/pgenv/pull/20) was a proposal for allowing `pgenv` to automagically patch the source tree it is going to build.
 Before this patch, there was [some discussion](https://github.com/theory/pgenv/issues/18) about how to instrument `pgenv` for patching the source tree, and at that moment the script was doing a *direct patching* hardcoded into the script itself.

 My proposal was to use an *index* file, that in turn contained a list of individual patches to apply on the source tree.
-But in order to let the user and the system to be as much flexible as possible, I decided to provide several optional indexes based on a PostgreSQL-version and Operating System combination, so that the user and the `pgenv` maintainers could choose how to distribute their patches and build a *patch-archive* different from any OS and/or PostgreSQL version or part of it.
+But in order to let the user and the system to be as much flexible as possible, I decided to provide several optional indexes based on a PostgreSQL-version and Operating System combination, so that the user and the `pgenv` maintainers could choose how to distribute their patches and build a *patch-archive** different from any OS and/or PostgreSQL version or part of it.

+**I [squashed this pull request](https://github.com/theory/pgenv/commit/865064af3782c5117303346a51a8c76bf06c5bb8) on October 25th**!

 ### `pgenv` message verbosity